COVID-19 Impact on Anoka County Services

 - You can continue to reach the Elections & Voter Registration Office by phone (763-324-1300) or email (firstname.lastname@example.org) during normal working hours, Monday-Friday, 8:00 a.m. - 4:30 p.m.

-Anoka County will be closing s all Economic Assistance public facing offices, Anoka, Blaine, Columbia Heights and Lexington are closed until further notice.
+All Anoka County Economic Assistance public facing offices in Anoka, Blaine, Columbia Heights and Lexington are closed until further notice.

 - You may apply online as directed on our site.